katerinaksystra/pameas-rules/README.md

 *getPerson: State -> Person* is a function that takes as input a state of the system and returns the person of the state.

-*getType : Person -> pType* is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}
+*getType: Person -> pType* is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}

 *getAssignMSpath: Person -> Path*  is a function that takes as input a Person and returns the path to the assigned Master Station of that person

 *getStatusMSPath: State Path -> Status* is a function that takes as input a state and a path to a Master Station and returns an element of the set {free, blocked} denoting the current status of the path to the master station

-*getBlockedGeofence : State Path -> Geofence* is a function that takes as input a state and a path to a Master Station and returns the blocked geofences of this path
+*getBlockedGeofence: State Path -> Geofence* is a function that takes as input a state and a path to a Master Station and returns the blocked geofences of this path

 *gi* is a constant of type Geofence